The Development Tools, the Learning Approach, and the App Idea

 - Leo Kin

-Leo's app may not interest you, but it was solving a problem he faced at the time.
+His app may not interest you, but it was solving a problem he faced at the time.
 Probably people on that island would benefit from his app too.

 Having your own app idea will give you a clear goal and motivate you to keep learning.
 Now spare some time and write down three app ideas below:

 That's all for the introduction.
 Take some time to install Xcode on your Mac, and come up with your own app idea.
-Even though I may not teach you to build the exact same app, you will learn the coding techniques that empowers you to build your own app.
+Even though I may not teach you to build the exact same app, you will learn the coding techniques that empower you to build your own app.

 So get ready!